 If it is hard to identify your neckline, it is advisable to go to the barber for the first trim and master the line.

-The best way is to start by combing or brushing your moustache or beard so that you can see the strands which have overgrown your desired beard shape.
+The best way is to start by combing or brushing your mustache or beard so that you can see the strands which have overgrown your desired beard shape.
 Use a detailed blade to remove the outgrown hairs on the lower lip with a lot of care to prevent damaging the shape or hurting.

-Determining the length and Shape
+Determining the Length and Shape

 Once you have defined the neck and lip outline, it is now time to perfect the beard shape.
 First, comb your beard to see the actual length.
 Depending on how short you want to trim, choose the appropriate guide comb attachment.

 It is always advisable to start with a larger guide comb and work downward until you attain the best length for your beard.

 Start trimming from the chin moving towards the ear in the direction of your hair growth, with a frequent assessment of the progress to avoid making mistakes that you cannot recover from.

 - It makes economic sense to invest in quality professional clippers – It not only makes your work easier but also lasts longer.